particle-iot/docs/src/content/reference/developer-tools/cli.md

 $ particle compile boron myapp.ino
 ```

+While compiling source code using the cloud compiler there are limits:

+- Maximum time to compile: {{maximumCompileTime}}
+- Maximum source code size: {{maximumCompilePayload}}

 ---

 The cloud compiles `.ino` and `.cpp` files differently.
 For `.ino` files, the cloud will apply a pre-processor.
 It will add missing function declarations, and it will inject an `#include "Particle.h"` line at the top of your files if it is missing.
 See [the pre-processor documentation for details](/reference/device-os/api/preprocessor/preprocessor/).